claceio/docs/content/blog/intro.md

 ---
 title: "Introducing Clace"
-summary: "Introducing the Clace project: A Platform for Easy Self-Hosted Web Apps"
+summary: "Clace: Platform for managing internal tools"
 date: 2023-11-01
 draft: false
 ---

 {{< clace-intro  >}}

-# Clace: Platform for Easy Self-Hosted Web Applications
+# Clace: Platform for Managing Internal Tools

 Clace is an [open-source](https://github.com/claceio/clace) platform to enable easy development and deployment of web applications for internal tools.
 The goals for the Clace project are:

 - Enable development and deployment of secure internal web applications.
-- Simplify ongoing maintenance of such apps by solving build and dependency related issues.
+- Simplify ongoing maintenance of such apps by removing build and dependency related issues.
 Updating an app after six months or six years should just work.
-- Provide portable and flexible deployment options, allowing use on developer machine and also on server shared across teams.
+- Provide portable and flexible deployment options, easy to use on developer machines and also on a shared server across teams.

 ## Use-cases